 If the close contact tests positive, they should be treated as a confirmed case (Situation #1).

-If the close contact tests positive but remains asymptomatic, all unvaccinated close contacts are recommended to be tested between 5-7 days after exposure to a positive case.
+If the close contact tests positive but remains asymptomatic, all close contacts are recommended to be tested on day five after exposure to a positive case.

-The LHD may supply dates as to when a student or staff member identified as a close contact can return to school, otherwise schools should permit return consistent with this guidance (14 days).
+The LHD may supply dates as to when a student or staff member identified as a close contact can return to school, otherwise schools should permit return consistent with this guidance (five days).